3 Easy Steps to Get Your Kids Crafting With Natural Materials

 Pick an activity.
 You may like to pick a nature craft together, similar to the ones on my site mothernatured.com, or you may like to choose a more traditional craft activity and substitute one of the items with something from nature.
 I’d suggest you leave it completely up to your child –usually that’s the best type of arts and crafts!

-- Go outside.
+Go outside.
 Your own backyard or local park is all you need.
 Dress yourself and the kids for the weather so you’ll be comfortable spending a while outdoors, and preferably in clothes that you don’t mind if they get dirty!
 Start out by looking for your craft materials, but let the kids take the lead as your little expedition unfolds.
 The point is to let them find their own way to connect with the environment around them.

 To get you started on your nature crafting journey, I’m sharing an activity with you for free from my new ebook Nature Arts and Crafts.
 I call this one ‘Nature Dress Ups’ and I think it’s a great example of just how versatile and reusable the activities in my ebook are.
-Click here to sign up to Mother Natured and download excerpt for free.
+Click here to sign up to Mother Natured and download an excerpt for free.
 Just print off the printable and get started creating costumes for these little characters.
 The possibilities are endless!

 If you like the look of this activity then you’ll probably enjoy the rest of the ebook, too.
 It contains over 30 activities with step-by-step instructions and corresponding printables.
-From weaving to mosaics to dress ups for both your child and their toys, there’s something for everyone.
+From weaving to mosaics to dress-ups for both your child and their toys, there’s something for everyone.

 The ebook is suitable for both parents and educators, regardless of how familiar you are with nature play and crafting with nature.
-The instructions are prescriptive enough that they are easy to follow, but flexible enough that they can be made using whatever natural materials can be found in your part of the world.
+The instructions are prescriptive enough that they are easy to follow but flexible enough that they can be made using whatever natural materials can be found in your part of the world.
 In fact, you can do them over and over again using different items from nature each time.
-These activities encourage fine motor skills, problem solving and out-of-the-box thinking.
+These activities encourage fine motor skills, problem-solving and out-of-the-box thinking.